MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # TODO

 * Allow record measurements to take measurements relative to another actor.
-* test telemetry and motion controller trackers
 * Need a mesh to represent the Intel Realsense
 * Need to see if socket snapping can be used to connect things to rigs and trackers now.
-See my UDN example.
+See my UDN bug report
 * Calibrate the tracking center on the standard vive trackers.
 Document how to do it for the knuckles trackers.
 * Need to borrow vive index controllers, office may have a free set now.
 * Need a modular autorig or one that supports a ballhead for tuning.
-* single camera submap setup
+* Document how to change submaps for 1/2 cameras

 # Updating to New Releases PLEASE BACKUP